GitHub Actions: How to Create Pull Requests Automatically

 Create Pull Request action will:

 - Check for repository changes in the Actions workspace.
-This includes untracked (new) files as well as modified files.
+This includes:

 - Commit all changes to a new branch, or update an existing pull request branch.

-- Create a pull request to merge the new branch into the currently active branch executing the workflow.
+- Create a pull request to merge the new branch into the base—the branch checked out in the workflow.

 - Process management bots